Lavendar77/news-aggregator-api/README.md

 # Setup environment and database
-touch database/database.sqlite # Create SQLite database file (unless you want to use a different database, in which case you need to update the .env file) composer run setup
+touch database/database.sqlite # Create SQLite database file (unless you want to use a different database, in which case you need to update the .env file)

+# If you have the secret key, you can decrypt the .env.encrypted file which contains the ArticleSource API keys.
+# Example: php artisan decrypt:secret

+composer run setup

 # Run the development server